 In May 2013, Final Symphony was premiered by the Wuppertal Symphony Orchestra at the Historische Stadthalle in Wuppertal, Germany under the leadership of Eckehard Stier.
 In the same month, the UK premiere of Final Symphony took place with the London Symphony Orchestra at the Barbican Centre in London, marking the orchestra’s first ever performance of music from video games.
-Subsequent concerts have been performed in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China and Austria.
+Subsequent concerts have been performed in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria and Australia.

 2015 saw the global, digital launch of the Final Symphony album, hitting the number 1 spot on the iTunes Classical Charts in more than ten countries and entering the Classical Album Top 5 of both the Billboard Charts and the Official UK Charts.
 It was recorded by the London Symphony Orchestra at Abbey Road Studios.

 Fantasy Overture – Circle within a Circle within a Circle

 FINAL FANTASY VI – Symphonic Poem (Born with the Gift of Magic)